-NOTE: For detailed instructions, perform a search for these topics in Help and Support.
+NOTE: For detailed instructions on various backup and restore options, perform a search for these topics in HP Support Assistant.
+To access HP Support Assistant, from the Start screen, select the HP SupportAssistant app.

 In case of system instability, HP recommends that you print the recovery procedures and save them for later use.